rlziii/FIXME/README.md

 Spoiler alert (again): the crash occurs because `tableView(_:numberOfRowsInSection:)` is returning a hard-coded `10_000` value, but some elements have been removed from `randomStrings`.
 Therefore, an `index out of range` crash occurs.

+A simple fix for this is to replace `10_000` with `randomStrings.count`.

 ## Numbers

 The second task for the candidate is more open ended and narrows in on data structure knowledge and refactoring capabilities.
-Inside of the `Numbers (Collection View)` group there are three files: `NumbersCollectionViewController.swift`, `NumbersCollectionViewCell.swift`, and `NumbersCollectionViewHeader.swift`.
+Inside of the `Numbers` group there are three files: `NumbersCollectionViewController.swift`, `NumbersCollectionViewCell.swift`, and `NumbersCollectionViewHeader.swift`.
 The candidate should not need to modify the cell or the header for this exercise, but it may be useful to quickly discuss the two classes so that they aren't a mystery.
 The `UICollectionViewCell` and `UICollectionReusableView` subclasses are very similar: they both contain a single `UILabel` each and `configure(with:)` methods that set the `UILabel`'s `text` property.